 It was established in 1840, about 13 miles west of Macomb, IL.
 Near the 20th century, Darius Hicks decided to build a resort town to attract people to the spring water.
 It was called Capitol Hotel and hosted many people, including bootleggers and gangsters like Al Capone.

-With the businesses and ideas behind the spring waters, the town attracted nearly 3,000 visitors every year.
+With the businesses and ideas behind the spring waters, the town attracted nearly 3,000 visitors yearly.
 Unfortunately, by the 1920s, it had lost its charm.
-Access to the city was a hassle because there were no rail lines, the river was unnavigable, and the roads were difficult to travel during the winter months.
+Access to the city was a hassle because there were no rail lines, the river was unavailable, and the roads were difficult to travel during winter.

 Ira Post tried to resurrect the hotel in 1935 by advertising it as a destination area for vacation, but once he died, it changed hands.
 The new owners attempted to operate only the restaurant and country music attraction part, but it lasted less than two years.